sjjhsjjh/blender-driver/documents/backlog.md

 Backlog
 =======
+-   Next video:

+    -   Fix the problem where the cursor isn't always following an object falling under gravity.

 -   Unit test for setting worldScale ... and setting whole arrays actually.

--   Next video:

-    -   UI Layout with Results on the right.

 -   Option for keyboard shortcuts in the browser, instead of clickless camera controls.